 The first day of class can set the tone for the rest of the term.
-Here are some tips on how to set a positive classroom atmosphere and limit disruptions from the get-go.
+Here are some tips on how to set a positive atmosphere and limit disruptions from the get-go.

 - Communicate your ground rules for the course on the first day.
 Discuss your expectations for the students in the first lecture.
 Tell them your policies on classroom disruptions such as talking in class or arriving late.
 Provide a brief rationale for your rules, focusing more on students showing respect for other students.

-- Alternatively, spend the first class having the students collaboratively develop the ground rules for the course.
-Encourage them to envision a classroom environment that will be most conducive to their learning.
+- Alternatively, spend the first lesson having the students collaboratively develop the ground rules for the course.
+Encourage them to envision an environment that will be most conducive to their learning.
 Ask them, too, to think through behaviours that might undermine their classmates’ learning, and how those behaviours should be addressed or managed by the instructor or by the rest of the class.
 Try to get them to see the ground rules as a social contract whose aim is to support their mutual learning.

 - Put the ground rules in your course outline.
-Since the outline is a contract you make with the class, it is an appropriate place to put your expectations for the course.
+Since the outline is a contract you make with the students, it is an appropriate place to put your expectations for the course.
 It also gives you an impartial document to return to should you need a way to reinforce your rules.

 - Give students a non-disruptive outlet for expressing their concerns.
 Consider placing an “exit” box at the back of the room for students’ questions, ideas, suggestions, and concerns, and respond to them on a regular basis.
 An anonymous online drop box or survey can be used in the same way to gather students’ questions, ideas, suggestions, and concerns.